googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 are ignored.

 For each color glyph, a clip box may be associated (see 5.7.11.2.3).
 The clip box may vary in a variable font.
-If no clip is present it must be computed by traversing the graph of Paint that describes the contents of the glyph.
+If no clip is present if a bounding box is required by the implementation, it must be computed by traversing the graph of Paint tables that describes the contents of the glyph.

 NOTE: If present, the clip box for the color glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph